Environmental and biological drivers of invertebrate productivity and diversity in dynamic floodplain habitats

 In my thesis, I addressed the resilience of aquatic invertebrates‒a ubiquitous group involved in key ecosystem functions‒to drying in alluvial rivers.
 I used 4 congruous field and mesocosm experiments to quantify resilience and identify its primary sources (Figure 2).
 Overall, my results supported an emerging concept that harsh ecosystems are highly resilient and indicate that the effects of drying on biodiversity and ecosystem functions could vary across river systems.
 In alluvial rivers, the hyporheic zone can contribute strongly to community resilience and management should focus on protecting and restoring vertical connectivity to maximize resilience to climate change.
 Future studies may aim to examine how migration into the hyporheic zone during drying influences other important community processes, such as interspecific competition.

-Results from this work have been published in 4 articles, 1 additional article submitted.
+Results from this work have been published in 4 articles.

 IMG_2052IMG_1416